PG&E Excess Supply Pilot

 Who Can Participate?

-Subject to an enrollment cap, the XSP is open to customers and aggregators within the PG&E service territory who can meet Pilot requirements.
+Subject to an enrollment cap, the XSP is open to aggregators within the PG&E service territory who can meet Pilot requirements.

 What are the Pilot Participation Requirements?